 If weight loss is your primary exercise goal, your nutrition needs don't have to be complicated.
 Everything you eat contains calories, and exercise burns calories so the more you exercise, the more calories you'll burn.

-The Mayo Clinic offers a calorie calculator to help you determine the number of calories you need (based on your exercise level) to maintain your current weight.
+Free Dieting offers a calorie calculator to help you determine the number of calories you need (based on your exercise level) to maintain your current weight.
 To lose weight at the safe rate of one to two pounds per week, you need to either reduce that calorie number by 500 (for one pound) or 1000 (for two pounds), increase your exercise level, or do a combination of both.
 Once you've identified your calorie intake number, eat as many of those calories as possible in the form of whole, fiber-rich, healthy foods.

 Even for moderate exercise, pre and post-workout snacks are still important.
 A pre-workout snack might include whole wheat crackers and nut butter or cottage cheese and a banana.
 A post-workout snack might consist of yogurt and fresh berries or a protein shake and fruit.